San Diego Juvenile Detention Sexual Abuse Lawsuits

 Kearny Mesa Juvenile Detention Facility (KMJDF)

-KMJDF, which houses both male and female detainees, has faced multiple sexual abuse allegations involving misconduct by staff.
-In one recent case, a female resident claimed a male correctional officer engaged in repeated sexual contact with her while she was in custody.
+Kearny Mesa Juvenile Detention Facility, which houses both male and female detainees, has faced multiple sex abuse allegations involving misconduct by staff.
+In one recent case, a female resident of Kearny Mesa Juvenile Detention Facility claimed a male correctional officer engaged in repeated sexual contact with her while she was in custody.

 Youth Transition Campus (YTC)